ietf-wg-bpf/ebpf-docs/README.md

 As such, the documentation uses the subset of RST that GitHub renders correctly.

-The documentation can be IETF RFC style MUST/SHOULD/MAY language if desired.
+The documentation can use IETF RFC style MUST/SHOULD/MAY language if desired.
 It does not currently do so.